About This Listing

 A clean, well-maintained terrace full of art & books in the heart of Sydney's vibrant inner-city.
 Only a short stroll from Central station, 15 minutes from the airport & surrounded by parks.
 Buses & trains just minutes away will take you almost anywhere in Sydney.
 This is Redfern!

-The terrace dates from the 1880s and was renovated about 10 years ago.
-It has raw timber work on the stairs, polished floorboards throughout and even the original wood fire stove in the kitchen (unfortunately its just for looks now).
+The terrace dates from the 1880s and was renovated about 10-15 years ago.
+It has raw timber work on the stairs, floorboards throughout and even the original wood fire stove in the kitchen (unfortunately its just for looks now).
+Whilst old buildings like this are full of character, they may appear less clean if you're accustomed to modern apartments and new renovations.
+Rest assured, the whole house is kept as clean as possible!

 If you want to get out of the house but stay local there are many cafes and bars close by, parks within a stone's throw, pools and gym only minutes away and for the culturally excited, some of Sydney's coolest and best galleries are just around the corner and down the road.

 Make yourself at home!
 You will have shared access to the whole ground floor (lounge, dining, kitchen) and back courtyard as well as your upstairs bedroom.
-There's a shared full bathroom (shower/bath) up an alternate flight of stairs and a second shared toilet on the ground floor.
+There's a shared full bathroom (shower/bath) up the rear flight of stairs and an additional shared toilet on the ground floor.
 My room is next to yours at the front of the house, and my office is at the other end of the upstairs area.

 Interaction with Guests